-An opportunity exists in the RiverBend for up and coming leaders to join in an effort to identify key issues, share common goals and objectives and determine the most effective way to work as a group in providing leadership for the region.
-Leadership RiverBend will accept a select group of individuals to participate in the nine month program.
+An opportunity exists in the RiverBend for up-and-coming leaders to join in an effort to identify key issues, share common goals and objectives and determine the most effective way to work as a group in providing leadership for the region.
+Leadership RiverBend will accept a select group of individuals to participate in the program.
 Through a stringent selection process, the program will work to:

 • Identify and develop community leaders